gateswell/SplitBarcode/README.md

 The current implementation was written by caoshuhuan (caoshuhuan@yeah.net).
 I would appeciate if you send email to me when you have any question about this script or report bug !
 ## Version history
-The current code version is v1.0
+The current code version is v1.0.1

 v1.0
  - split PE fastq with single barcode
  - outputs are compressed
  - some statistical results provided
+v1.0.1
+ - delete parameter `-l`
+ - modified compress method to reduce process time
+ - submit `SplitDualBarcodes.pl` for MGI dual barcodes multiplexing, type in `perl SplitDualBarcodes.pl -h` to get the tutorial of this script
 v1.1 *(under deverlopment)* :
- - support dual barcodes split
+ - intergrate single and dual barcodes multiplexing module
  - support windows system
 ## Prerequisites, Tutorial and Results
 System: `Linux`
 Memmory: **1 Gb** or above